Christmas service 2016

 Once the coffin is placed on the catafalque it becomes the responsibility of Coychurch Crematorium.

 The Applicant for Cremation, or their representatives, can witness the placing of the coffin into the cremator chamber if prior arrangements are made.
-However, the number of witnesses will be at the Crematorium Manager’s discretion and they shall comply with any instructions given whilst within the crematory area.
+However, the number of witnesses will be at the Bereavement Service Manager and Registrar’s discretion and they shall comply with any instructions given whilst within the crematory area.
 These arrangements must be made with the Manager before the day of the funeral.

 Due to the processes involved in the preparation of cremated remains, it will not be possible to release cremated remains until at least 10.00 a.m. the working day following the cremation.
 The Crematorium provides a small selection of cremation containers but a funeral director can provide alternative caskets.
 The container must be suitably marked with the deceased’s full name.